 If there’s one thing you need to know about me, it’s that I’m the most regular person you’ll meet.
 I’m in no way fancy.
 Just real regular.
 So, like most regular people, I flipped out when Singapore Airlines presented me with a business class ticket on their inaugural flight from Singapore to Düsseldorf.
 You guys, I flipped out.
 It was like I’d been gifted a golden ticket to Willy Wonka’s factory, except better.
-Not only was I going to live la vida loca in business class, I was heading off to a part of the world I’d never been before; Düsseldorf.
+Not only was I going to live La Vida Loca in business class, but I was also heading off to a part of the world I’d never been before; Düsseldorf.

 Check-in like a rockstar and relax in the lounge